Exceptional surgeries on alternating knots: A family of Montesinos knots

 \begin{remark} Since the linking number of the two components of $L_M$ is $2$, if we perform Dehn surgery on the augmented circle of $L_M$, the surgery slope will be twisted.
 For this reason, for Dehn surgery on $M(-1/2, 2/5, 1/(2q + 1))$ with slope $r$, the corresponding slope on $L_M$ will be $r-4q$.
 See \cite{RolfsenBook} for details. \end{remark}

 The augmented circle will be filled by slope $-1/q$ and the other component will be filled by slope $r$.
-By our code, we see that $L_M$ does not admits any exceptional surgery with $q>5$.
-The out put is available in our web site \cite{Webpage}.
+By our code, we see that $L_M$ does not admits any exceptional surgeries with $q>5$.
+The output is available in our web site \cite{Webpage}.

 Although our code can enumerate all exceptional surgeries, for the case of $L_M$, the list that our code returns contains many redundant, i.e. hyperbolic surgeries.
-Hence we will apply our codes for the case of $q=1,2,3,4,$ and $5$ separately by directly drawing diagrams.
-We summarize the result in Table \ref{Table.Mont}.
+Hence we will apply our code for the case of $q=1,2,3,4,$ and $5$ separately by directly drawing diagrams.
+We summarize the result in Table~\ref{Table.Mont}.

 The candidate exceptional fillings in Table \ref{Table.Mont} are all known to be exceptional.
 In fact, $K(r)$ is toroidal if $(q,r) = (1,6), (2,9), (3,12), (4,15)$.
 See \cite[Theorem 1.1]{Wu2011a}.
 Otherwise $K(r)$ is small Seifert fibered.
-See \cite[Theorem 3.2]{WuPreprint}, and also see \cite{Meier}.
+See \cite[Theorem~3.2]{WuPreprint}, and also see \cite{Meier}.
 (Recall that Montesinos knots have no toroidal Seifert fibered surgeries \cite{IchiharaJong2013}.)

 Hence to complete the classification, it suffices to prove that all candidate hyperbolic fillings in Table \ref{Table.Mont} actually give hyperbolic manifold.
 We will use the following algorithm that we used in \cite{HIKMOT} to verify the hyperbolicity of Hodgson-Weeks Closed Census \cite{HW}.